 And lack of time isn’t always the clear culprit.
 There are other factors like having children with a wide age gap that can hinder finding activities that everyone enjoys.
 Sibling rivalry when doing activities all together can also suck the fun out of family time.

-The keys to having family time that’s fun for you, your spouse, and each one of your children are these two things – simplicity and consistency.
+The keys to having family time that’s fun for the whole family are these two things – simplicity and consistency.

 Simplicity is best for everyone but especially you.
 If you feel pressure to plan elaborate family nights and activities you’re likely to get burned out and overwhelmed.
 And let me let you in on a little secret, kids remember the simplest things not the complicated.